RedSiege/EDD/README.md

 	getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them

 ### Chained Information
-	finddomainprocess - Search for a specific process across all systems in the domain (requires admin access on remote systems) finddomainuser - Searches the domain environment for a specified user or group and tries to find active sessions (default searches for Domain Admins) findinterestingdomainsharefile - Searches the domain environment for all accessible shares.
+	findadminsch - Uses the task scheduler to query for admin rights within a domain finddomainprocess - Search for a specific process across all systems in the domain (requires admin access on remote systems) finddomainuser - Searches the domain environment for a specified user or group and tries to find active sessions (default searches for Domain Admins) findinterestingdomainsharefile - Searches the domain environment for all accessible shares.
 Once found, it parses all filenames for "interesting" strings